pulumi/pulumi-provider-boilerplate/README.md

 This repo does not yet contain a code-generator for generating SDKs in each Pulumi language (TypeScript/Python/Go/.NET).
 Instead, the SDK for TypeScript for this example is included in the example in `examples/simple/xyz.ts`.

+Note that the generated provider plugin (`pulumi-resource-xyz`) must be on your `PATH` to be used by Pulumi deployments.
+If creating a provider for distribution to other users, you should ensure they install this plugin to their `PATH`.

 ## Build and Test